Note: This article was originally published in 2012 and has been updated with the latest numbers as of 2021.

-Wouldn’t you be shocked if we told you that someone has turned Rs 10,000 into Rs 3,69,00,00,000 (Rs 369 Crores) in 32 years?.
-And that too by doing nothing in stock markets!!
-We bet you would be… 🙂
+Wouldn’t you be shocked if we told you that some long-term investor has turned Rs 10,000 into Rs 1300+ Crores in 40 years?

 So now you’ll ask – How has it been done?

 Before we answer this question, we would caution you that the data given below have been collected from various sources and may or may not be correct.
 So, take it with a pinch of salt.